wieso3/rl_project/README.md

 # RL Project: Graph Convolutional Reinforcement Learning

 # Installation Guide
 NOTE: Work on this was done on a machine running openSUSE Linux.
 GPU acceleration was used for training baseline policies.
 Everything else was done on CPU.
-The enviroments used are only available on Linux!
+The enviroments used are only officially supported on Linux!

 Clone this repository first.
 Using a package manager like anaconda, create a new environment.
 ```